sathomas/jsDataV.is/src/text/ch6/03-mapcontext.md

 </html>
 ```

 For our example the "toner" style is a good match, so we'll use those tiles.
+To use those tiles we create a _tile layer_ for the map.

 ``` {.javascript .numberLines}
 var tiles = new MM.StamenTileLayer("toner");
 ```

-When you consider a source for image tiles, be aware of any copyright restrictions.
+> When you consider a source for image tiles, be aware of any copyright restrictions.
 Some image tiles must be licensed, and even those that are freely available often require that any use identify the provider as the source.

 ### Step 4: Draw the Map

 Now we're ready to draw the map itself.
 That takes two JavaScript statements.
-First we create a new `MM.Map` object, giving it the `id` of the HTML element containing the map and the tiles we initialized above.
+First we create a new `MM.Map` object, giving it the `id` of the element containing the map and the tiles we initialized above.
 Then we provide the latitude and longitude for the map's center as well an initial zoom level.
-For your own maps you may need to experiment a bit to get the right values; we'll center and zoom the map so that it comfortably shows the continental United States.
+For your own maps you may need to experiment a bit to get the right values, but for this example we'll center and zoom the map so that it comfortably shows the continental United States.

 ``` {.javascript .numberLines}
 var map = new MM.Map("map", tiles);